EvanKepner/mutatest/README.rst

 more common pattern, this results in shrinking the index slice by 1.
 Note that these "ToZero" operations appear self-referential in the report output.
 This is because an operation identified as a :code:`Slice_UPosToZero` remains as a :code:`Slice_UPosToZero` but with updated values.
+The category code for this type of mutation is "sr".

 Members: